twilliams9397/eng89_docker/README.md

 ## Microservice architecture
 - each service on different machines
-- whole system doesn't rely on one machine, so if one machine goes down only one service is impacted
+- whole system doesn't rely on one machine like monolith does, so if one machine goes down only one service is impacted
-- building/testing of each service is all independent
+- building/testing of each microservice is all independent
-- service as a whole doesn't need to be taken down to add more microservices - easily scalable
+- service as a whole doesn't need to be taken down to add more microservices, e.g. adding app/web features can be done without taking down the whole server
+- easily scalable
 - used by pretty much everyone (Netflix, uber, spotift etc), and if not it is being planned

 # Docker and Dockerhub